Changissnz/nu_merchant_principal/README.md

   pertaining sequence of variables belonging to the first component, used by the group.
-3. The alert mechanism corresponding to the deceptive assignment; consists of procedure/s for each member of the group, used in the case of query by outside force. to help maintain intra-group perfect information on adversarial exploits.
+3. The alert mechanism corresponding to the deceptive assignment; it consists of procedure/s for each member of the group, used in the case of query by outside force. to help maintain intra-group perfect information on adversarial exploits.